 The first step towards a successful installation therefore is to remove the hybrid partition table.
 The utility gdisk can help you with that.
 Prepare your drive with these steps (source):

-2. check if you are on the right disk by viewing the partition table by pressing p.
-If you took a wrong turn, press q to quit gdisk.
+- check if you are on the right disk by viewing the partition table by pressing

-4. Press n to create a new protective, empty MBR. gdisk will not output anything, just a new prompt.
+to create a new protective, empty MBR. gdisk will not output anything, just a new prompt. - Press

 Preparing a Windows boot USB dongle